 Chillin On Da Green Box w/ Specks Thompson and the View

 A fun romp through culture variances Specks and me endured growing up, a great look at Hadithi Sambamba Comix, the effect of AI on comic creators, a pictographic look at Marcies’ Marvels, and more.
 It was nice being introduced to future fans.

 Having been a fan of Javon’s work for some time, I was honored to be the fiftieth guest on this podcast.
 A high level view of my career thus far and some fun insights on how I got from there to here.

 Sci-Fi Comic Nexus – This London based blog / newsletter / video streamer is one of the world’s most popular destinations for learning about comics.
 It also can lead you down a deep science rabbit hole.
 Zak Webber, the congenial host, discovered Legends Parallel and has been a McSciFi fan ever since.
 This is a great interview.

 Ionosphere Magazine (12/2022) – a magazine released through The National Fantasy Fan Foundation, which has been around since 1942, added me to their pantheon of science fiction writers they have promoted.
 This iteration of Ionosphere has been run by John Thiel since 2016.
 My interview here is more in depth and covers some ground you may not be familiar with.
 It was a lot of fun to do so I hope you’ll take a minute to give it a gander.

-The Mightiest Nightiest Show – Media legend JoAnn Genette interviewed Bill and they played games like “who wore it better” and “name those boobs.”
-They also discussed the latest Spider-Man movie and what it’s like to create comics and novels.
+The Mightiest Nightiest Show – Media legend JoAnn Genette interviewed me and we played games like “who wore it better” and “name those boobs.”
+We also discussed the latest Spider-Man movie and what it’s like to create comics and novels.

-Polite on Society – Marc Polite does a quick dive into Bill’s squishy brain.
+Polite on Society – Marc Polite does a quick dive into my squishy brain.